 Make plans now to take a boater safety course.
 It’s educational and fun, and it could help ensure that you and your family end every day on the water with a safe return!

-Another course (offered in both CD-ROM and videotape formats) is “America’s Boating Course”.
-The ABC course is described and offered for sale at the America’s Boating Course web site.
+Another course is “America’s Boating Course”.
+The ABC course is described and offered for sale at the America’s Boating Course web site:

 Here are some other links to Boating Course-Related Sites:

 - Educational Courses from the U. S. Power Squadrons